-- [28] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
-The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [29] Record of work matters are at the lower end of the disciplinary scale.
-Countering this is the Respondent's continued refusal to provide a record of work. - [30] The Board's normal starting point for a failure to provide a record of work is a fine of \$1,500.
-There are mitigating circumstances including the commercial dispute and the erroneous advice relied on.
-The refusal to provide a record of work for commercial reasons is an aggravating factor.
-On the balance the Board does not consider a discount or reduction is warranted.
+- [19] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
+The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [20] Record of work matters are at the lower end of the disciplinary scale.
+The Board's normal starting point for a failure to provide a record of work is a fine of \$1,500.
+There are no mitigating nor aggravating factors and as such the fine will remain at \$1,500. .